Electroshock weapon: Stun shields

-TASER Conducted Energy Weapons
+Taser

-A taser conducted energy weapon (CEW) is a handheld weapon that fires two small dart-like electrodes which remain connected to the main unit by conductors.
+A taser is a handheld weapon that fires two small dart-like electrodes which remain connected to the main unit by conductors.
 It delivers electric current to disrupt voluntary control of muscles resulting in pain and broad "neuromuscular incapacitation".

 Wireless long-range electric shock weapon

-Taser International has developed a long-range wireless electro-shock projectile called XREP(eXtended Range Electro-Muscular Projectile), which can be fired from any 12-gauge shotgun.
+Taser International has developed a long-range wireless electro-shock projectile called XREP (eXtended Range Electro-Muscular Projectile), which can be fired from any 12-gauge shotgun.
 It contains a small high-voltage battery.
 Its range is currently 30 m, but the U.S. Department of Defense, which funded development for the technology, expected delivery of a 90 m range projectile of this type from the company in 2007.

 An XREP projectile was controversially used by British police during the 2010 Northumbria Police manhunt.
-It subsequently transpired that the XREP has never been officially approved for use in the United Kingdom and the weapon system was provided unrequested to the police at the scene directly by the civilian company which distributes Taser International's products in the UK.
+It subsequently transpired that the XREP had never been officially approved for use in the United Kingdom and the weapon system was provided unrequested to the police at the scene directly by the civilian company which distributes Taser International's products in the UK.
 The company's license to provide Taser systems was afterwards revoked by the Home Secretary Theresa May.